jeffotoni/phpconcurrency/README.md

 We will make a FOR without using "FOR" simply with goto, and that is where our example looks very interesting when we are going to compete.

-Our example will fill a vector but in competition.
+Our example will fill 2 vectors but in competition.

+VetA and VetB with 10 random positions.